-You’re all pretty much familiar with the procedure involved in creating a Windows 10 bootable media on computers running Windows operating system.
-In this post, we will show you the procedure to create a Windows 10 bootable USB/CD on computers running Linux operating system.
+You’re all pretty much familiar with the procedure involved in creating Windows 11 or Windows 10 bootable media on computers running Windows operating system.
+In this post, we will show you the procedure to create a Windows 11/10 bootable USB on computers running Linux operating system.

 - A USB flash drive

 - A computer running Linux OS

 - WoeUSB, a simple tool that lets you create your own USB stick Windows installer from an ISO image or a real DVD.